unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 An audible alarm produces the sound of a hand bell for 10 seconds within 60 feet.

+##### Alter Reality

+_9th-level conjuration_

+**Casting Time:** 1 action

+**Range:** Self

+**Components:** V

+**Duration:** Instantaneous

+*Alter Reality* is the mightiest tek skill a mortal creature can cast.
+By simply speaking aloud, you can alter the very foundations of reality in accord with your desires.

+The basic use of this tek skill is to duplicate any other tek skill of 8th level or lower.
+You don't need to meet any requirements in that tek skill, including costly components.
+The tek skill simply takes effect.

+Alternatively, you can create one of the following effects of your choice:

+* You create one object of up to 2500,000 credits in value that isn't a alien artifact.
+The object can be no more than 300 feet in any dimension, and it appears in an unoccupied space you can see on the ground.
+* You allow up to twenty creatures that you can see to regain all hit points, and you end all effects on them described in the _greater restoration_ tek skill.
+* You grant up to ten creatures that you can see resistance to a damage type you choose.
+* You grant up to ten creatures you can see immunity to a single tek skill or other tek effect for 8 hours.
+For instance, you could make yourself and all your companions immune to a lich's life drain attack.
+* You undo a single recent event by forcing a reroll of any roll made within the last round (including your last turn).
+Reality reshapes itself to accommodate the new result.
+For example, a _Alter Reality_ tek skill could undo an opponent's successful save, a foe's critical hit, or a friend's failed save.
+You can force the reroll to be made with advantage or disadvantage, and you can choose whether to use the reroll or the original roll.

+You might be able to achieve something beyond the scope of the above examples.
+State your Alter Reality to the GM as precisely as possible.
+The GM has great latitude in ruling what occurs in such an instance; the greater the Alter Reality, the greater the likelihood that something goes wrong.
+This tek skill might simply fail, the effect you desire might only be partly achieved, or you might suffer some unforeseen consequence as a result of how you worded the Alter Reality.
+For example, Alter Realitying that a villain were dead might propel you forward in time to a period when that villain is no longer alive, effectively removing you from the game.
+Similarly, Alter Realitying for a legendary alien artifact or artifact might instantly transport you to the presence of the item's current owner.

+The stress of casting this tek skill to produce any effect other than duplicating another tek skill weakens you.
+After enduring that stress, each time you cast a tek skill until you finish a long rest, you take 1d10 radiation damage per level of that tek skill.
+This damage can't be reduced or prevented in any way.
+In addition, your Strength drops to 3, if it isn't 3 or lower already, for 2d4 days.
+For each of those days that you spend resting and doing nothing more than light activity, your remaining recovery time decreases by 2 days.
+Finally, there is a 33 percent chance that you are unable to cast _Alter Reality_ ever again if you suffer this stress.

 ##### Alter Self

 _2nd-level transmutation_